-Are you tired of the words Treat your art like a business?
+Are you as tired of the words, Treat your art like a business, as I am?

-Not that this is bad advice.
-But it’s so overused and it lacks passion.
+Not that this is bad advice, but it’s so overused.

-Same for book titles such as such as How to Survive as an Artist.
-The hell with survival; how about we all prosper?
+So do book titles such as How to Survive as an Artist.
+Forget survival…how about we all prosper?

-What you can get from the art marketing gurus is the wisdom of appealing to the hearts and souls of collectors rather than expecting them to love your work because you love making it.
+What we can get from the art marketing gurus is the wisdom of appealing to the hearts and souls of collectors, rather than expecting them to love our work just because we love making it.

 Alex Mandossian likens selling to feeding pigeons in a park.
-Approach and they’ll scatter; earn their trust with something they want and watch them swarm.
+Approach too aggressively and they’ll scatter.
+Earn their trust with something they want, and watch them swarm.

-How then, do you reach out to collectors without talking too much about yourself?
+How then, do you reach out to collectors without scaring them off?

-Because most avid collectors are on the lookout, consciously or not, for great art.
-The trick is to get them to discover your art and not someone else’s.
+Because most avid collectors are already on the lookout for great art.
+The key is to have them discover your art and not someone else’s.

-Pay attention to the word discover.
-As in the feeling that they’ve found a hidden treasure that the rest of the world hasn’t.
+Emphasis on the word discover.
+As in the feeling they’ve found a hidden gem that the rest of the world hasn’t.
 Or that they’ve jumped to the front of a long line.

-And while the following is hardly an exhaustive list, in my experience, these are the things that collectors respond to most:
+And while the following is not an exhaustive list, here are some things that inspire collectors to make a purchase:

 2015 Oil on canvas, 11 x 14 in.

 But, not being conscious of this, they’ll almost always respond to the subject.
-Which can lure you into painting “desirable” themes, but it’s the one area where you should listen only to yourself.
+Which can lure you into painting “desirable” themes.
+This is the one area where you should listen only to yourself.

-If your heart is into beautiful landscapes, still-lifes, or portraits, then paint them.
+If your heart is into beautiful landscapes, still-lifes, or portraits—paint them.

 You’ll know you’re on the right track if you feel a little exposed when showing your work.
-Think for a second about the great actors of our time.
-They don’t perform; they reveal something deep within themselves, giving us a glimpse into ourselves and the human condition.
+Consider the great actors of our time.
+They don’t perform; they reveal something deep within themselves, giving us a glimpse into ourselves.

 Oil on masonite, 12 x 12 in.

-The flaky artist stereotype can work in your favor if you’re committed to being the opposite.
-(OK, treating your art like a business applies here.)
+The flaky artist stereotype can actually work in your favor–if you’re committed to being the opposite.

-This means being supremely well-organized.
-Collectors tend to be ambitious types who admire ambition in others.
+Which means being supremely well-organized.
+Collectors tend to be entrepreneurial types who admire ambition in others.

-If someone asks to see six still life images, then send them six still-life images.
-Send them fast, it shows intelligence and respect.
+So if someone asks to see six still-life images, then send them six still-life images.
+Send them fast; it shows intelligence and respect.
 Don’t muddy the waters with too many choices.

-Presenting yourself as a professional, and not another (yawn) rebel, won’t make you less creative and it doesn’t make you a sellout.
+Presenting yourself as a professional, and not another (yawn) rebel, doesn’t make you less creative and it doesn’t make you a sellout.

-It just makes buying your work feel safer and a whole lot easier.
+It makes buying your work safer and a whole lot easier.